 Digital Nomad Jobs for Couples

 The digital nomad life means you can earn from almost anywhere with a solid internet connection.
-Couples are especially well-placed to launch flexible businesses or remote careers while abroad.
+Couples are especially well-placed to launch flexible businesses or remote careers while abroad and monetize their combined talents.

 - Remote freelance work: Writing, editing, design, coding, and consulting top the list.
 Many couples split roles—one manages clients, while the other creates.